 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

-If your lot has random dead patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can blame Japanese beetles.
+If your grass has random brown patches, or leaves on your trees look like something attacked them with a scissors, chances are you can thank Japanese beetles.

-In the past five years, this hungry pest has rampaged into McHenry County, southeast WI and northern IL.
-Japanese beetles devour on more than 300 plants.
-Rose bushes and grape vines are among their top targets.
+In the past five years, this hungry pest has rampaged into McHenry County, SE Wisconsin and northern

 Japanese beetles are about a half-inch in size.
 Their metallic-green bodies are partly covered by bronze-colored wings.
-They attack devour trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
+They attack eat up trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
 The bugs feed on only the material between the veins.

-Japanese beetles are the most far-flung turf-grass pest in the U.S. - including McHenry County.
+Japanese beetles are the most widespread turf-grass pest in the U.S. - including McHenry County.
 Adults bore into grass to lay eggs.
-The hatched grubs in the lawn eat the roots of grasses and other plants.
+The hatched grubs in the lawn consume the roots of grasses and other plants.
 Brown tracks or large spots result.

-Ready to attack the Japanese beatles before they go after your trees and foliage?
+Ready to go after the Japanese beatles before they devour your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.